skyglass-examples/customer-management-keycloak/README.md

 ###### **password:** test123

-# Microservices Deployment on AWS with Terraform and K3S:
+# Microservices Deployment on AWS with Terraform, K3S Kubernetes Cluster, Traefik Ingress Controller and Keycloak OAuth2 Authorization Server:

 ## Step 01 - Setup terraform account on AWS:
 #### Skip to Step 02, if you already have working Terraform account with all permissions